 Orange County's economy made significant headway this year in terms of economic growth, job creation, and lower unemployment rate.
 Along with job growth and higher incomes, improvements in the housing market all point to stronger consumer spending in 2015 and 2016.
 Due to increasing numbers of international visitors and tourists, as well as higher consumer confidence, sales tax revenue is expected to increase.
-In addition, both occupancy rates and average daily room rates have surpassed prerecession rates and continue to improve.
+In addition, both occupancy rates and average daily room rates have surpassed pre-recession rates and continue to improve.
 Local commercial real estate has also improved and vacancy rates are expected to decline.
 The residential real estate market continues to improve, but it will be some time before it can be considered fully recovered.
 The median home price has increased and the number of permits issued for new home construction is expected to increase due to stronger economic growth.

 Likewise, the City has seen some positive signs of recovery and growth.
 However, expenses are expected to increase and the continuing structural budget deficit remains for the City.
 The City remains committed to addressing this structural deficit.
 The City's transient occupancy tax revenue continues to be a significant source of revenue.
 The opening of Walmart in July 2014, the anticipated opening of the Great Wolf Lodge Water Park Hotel in February 2016, the construction of Brookhurst Triangle residential mixed-use project in December 2015, and other properties along Harbor Boulevard will provide much needed additional revenue to the City.
 Furthermore, the City will be implementing a new Economic Development Strategic Plan designed to expand the City's tax base, increase revenue sources, create and retain jobs within the City, and build local and regional relationships.
-The Strategic Plan will be especially important as the City adjusts to the anticipated increases in retirement contributions and the loss of OfficeMax, Inc. in FY 2014-15, which generated over \$1 million in annual sales tax revenue to the City.
-The continued pursuit of economic development in the City will help to ensure the City's current and future financial health.
+The Strategic Plan will be especially important as the City adjusts to the anticipated over \$1 million in annual sales tax revenue to the City.
+The City will help to ensure the City's current and future financial health.